EBeanes250/NCAA_MLB_Python_code/README.md

-# Python_NCAA
+# Python Coding

-Python NCAA Data Analysis / Visuals
+Different visuals / analysis from NCAA, and MLB